All Saints’ Church Renhold Bedfordshire, England

 Hide me under the shadow of your wings.

-The Nunc Dimittis (Song of Simeon) is said or sung.
+The Nunc Dimittis (Song of Simeon) is said.

 Now, Lord, you let your servant go in peace: